 While You Are Able To Target by Age, Geography, Interests, Etc.; Facebook Also Offers Ad Targeting That Is Based On Your Connections.

-, You Can Target People That Are Connected To Your Business Page or a Specific App.
+For example, You Can Target People That Are Connected To Your Business Page or a Specific App.
 You can even target their friends!

 #8 Set Up Your Pricing And Objective